 Topic: Nebraska Rural Trauma Team Collaborative

-Description: The medical student will have the opportunity to travel to various rural Nebraska communities and work directly with the local hospital’s trauma team, which may only be a provider and nurse.
-The goal of the project is to provide education to rural trauma teams using the Rural Trauma Team Development Course designed by the American College of Surgeons - Committee on Trauma.
-The student will work with our local Trauma Program office to identify the resources at the local hospitals, make arrangements for the class, and participate in educational and outcomes research related to the class.
-In addition, the student will help educate these trauma teams about the utilization of tele-trauma within their facility - another area of research.
-The student’s home base will be a rural site in Nebraska where they will gain clinical experience with the local surgeon, acting as a surgical first assistant.
-This experience will allow the student to work directly with trauma surgeons throughout the state and gain an understanding our state trauma system with multiple research possibilities.
+Description: Alex had the opportunity to travel to various rural Nebraska communities and work directly with the local hospital’s trauma team, some of which consisted of only a provider and nurse.
+The goal of the project was to provide education to rural trauma teams using the Rural Trauma Team Development Course designed by the American College of Surgeons - Committee on Trauma.
+He worked with our local Trauma Program office to identify the resources at the local hospitals, make arrangements for the class, and participate in educational and outcomes research related to the class.
+In addition, Alex helped to educate these trauma teams about the utilization of tele-trauma within their facility - another area of research.
+Home base was in West Point, NE where Alex also gained clinical experience with the local surgeon, acting as a surgical first assistant.
+This experience allowed him to work directly with trauma surgeons throughout the state and gain an understanding our state trauma system with multiple research possibilities.

 Guidelines, Expectations, and Application Information

 The application cycle for Summer 2020 will open on December 20th, 2019

 Additional information about the programs including participant guidelines and expectations is outlined in the program flyer, found here.
 Before you apply, you will need to identify a mentor and a research project.
 If you need assistance finding a mentor, contact us.

 There is one application form used for both programs.
 All applications must be submitted using this online form.
 You will need to:

 - Complete the online application form

 - Upload your research proposal*

 *Documents may be uploaded at a later date, but must be received prior to the application deadline.